dantaeyoung/AprilTagVision/README.md

 ## Install

-1. Download this repo to a local directory.
+1. Download this repo.

-2. Recommended: Create a new virtual environment.

-- Run the following command to create a new virtual environment.
-Replace 'venv' with the preferred name for your virtual environment: `python -m venv venv`
-- Activate the virtual environment.
-  - On Windows, you can do this with the following command: `venv\Scripts\activate`
-  - On macOS and Linux, use the following command: `source venv/bin/activate`
-- Once your virtual environment is activated, you should see the name of the virtual environment in the terminal.
-- To deactivate the virtual environment, run the `deactivate` command in the terminal.

-3. Install the dependencies listed in the requirements.txt file:
+2. Install the dependencies listed in the requirements.txt file:
    `pip install -r requirements.txt`

 ## Running AprilTagVision